COM Alumni Association Board of Directors

 Dr. Bordeau is a graduate of the University of New England College of Osteopathic Medicine, class of 2009.

-She is also an active member of the American College of Osteopathic Internists, American Osteopathic Association, and is a Fellow of the American College Association of Clinical Endocrinologists, and the Diabetes, Metabolism and Osteoporosis Committee.
-She serves on the Ethics Committee at Arnot Ogden Medical Center from 2014-2015.
-She served as the Eastern Conference Hockey League Elmira Jackals team physician.
+She is an active member of the American College of Osteopathic Internists, American Osteopathic Association, Fellow of the American College Association of Clinical Endocrinologists, and American Diabetes Association.

 John Campbell, D.O.
 '92